Sryml/mmp_convert/readme.md

 - SGIMMPWorkstation
   By SGI.
 All features are perfect.
-  packing/unpacking/deleting/adding/generating dat, supporting 8/24/32bpp, is a very convenient software.
+  packing/unpacking/deleting/adding/generating dat, support 8/24/32bpp, is a very convenient software.
-  The only thing missing is automated batch processing and multi-process.
+  The only downside is its automated batch processing and multithreading.

 <br>

 You may have guessed the function of `mmp_convert`:sunglasses:
 - mmp_convert.py
-  packing/unpacking/adding/generating dat/convert bpp, support 8/24/32bpp, batch automation and multi-process.
+  packing/unpacking/deleting/adding/generating dat/convert bpp/convert format, support 8/24/32bpp, batch automation and multi-process.
-  Need a python environment.
+  The most important thing: the python environment

 ## Instructions